lewis103/Homework-8/README.md

 (2) Indicates passing the test
 (3) Indicates getting caught/failing

+Since both 2 and 3 would be a end result (passing or failing) there is a 100% chance or staying there.

 In my Markov Model I simulated the chances of needing to cheat or knowing the material, and the chances of getting caught or passing.
 You start the test out, you either just sit there/no way to cheat (50%) either know the material (20%) or cheat (30%) from there you either pass or get chaught.